-Lectures, course literature and blended learning elements (blogging) and visits to tourism companies.
-Small group tasks in class and at home are designed to make connections between theoretical concepts and the case studies.
+Lectures, course literature and blended learning elements (blogging) as well as visits to tourism companies.
+Small group assignments in class and at home are designed to make connections between theoretical concepts and the case studies.

 By drawing upon the case of Christmas, participants will develop knowledge and skills necessary for supporting the creation of tourism experiences.
 Upon successful completion of the Christmas Experience Academy the student should be able to:

 - recognize the organizational characteristics of Christmas as an economic and socio-cultural phenomenon

 - understand the production and consumption of tourism experiences